-The Virtual Computing Laboratory (VCL) began in the spring of 2004 with a simple idea of providing dedicated remote access to a range of computing environments for students and researchers to access from any networked location either on or off campus.
+The Virtual Computing Laboratory (VCL) began in the spring of 2004 with the idea of providing dedicated remote access to a range of computing environments for students and researchers to access from any networked location either on or off campus.

-The computing resources available to students and researchers were sparse and limited.
+The computing resources available to students and researchers were sparse.
 Students who needed to use computing resources from off-campus locations had to use traditional shared “dial-up” servers or travel to campus computing labs for software that was not available remotely.
 The “dial-up” servers usually consisted of Unix servers, or windows terminal servers, located in data centers or network closets across campus.
 In a shared computing resource environment, where many students run high-end applications or experiment with computer science coding assignments on the same computer, the level of service degrades very quickly.
-Frequently the remote server crashes or locks due to the load of the machine.
+Frequently the remote server crashed due to the load of the machine.
 As a result, processor and memory limitations were set to alleviate issues, but the side effect is now many of the applications students need to use will no longer execute.
-Windows terminal services were also problematic; this solution is fine for lightweight business applications, but when trying to provide engineering CAD or simulation based applications to thousands of remote users, this method does not scale well in terms of flexible computing resources, usability, and it is very costly.
+Windows terminal services were also problematic; this solution is fine for lightweight business applications, but when trying to provide engineering CAD or simulation-based applications to thousands of remote users, this method did not scale well in terms of flexible computing resources, usability, and it is very costly.
 Additionally, software media distribution for distance education students was prohibitive.
-Depending on the application and the related license agreement, it was limited to university owned computers and was not allowed to be installed on the student’s personal computer.
+Depending on the application and the related license agreement, it was limited to university-owned computers and was not allowed to be installed on the student’s personal computer.

-In June 1012, VCL graduated to an Apache top level project.
-More information regarding the ASF VCL project and be found at: http://vcl.apache.org/
+In June 2012, VCL graduated to an Apache top level project.
+More information regarding the ASF VCL project and be found at http://vcl.apache.org/

 Initial 2004 VCL Development and Steering teams:

 |Billy Beaudoin – ITECS||Sam Averitt – Central IT (retired)|

 |Michael Bugaev – HPC||Dr. Henry Schaffer – HPC|